machingclee/machingclee.github.io/static/media/340-lambda-function-springboot.c5113756.md

 ---
-title: "Snapstarted Lambda running Spring Boot and Transition into Springboot as a node.js developer"
+title: "Snapstarted Lambda running Spring Boot and Transition into Spring Boot as a Node.js Developer"
 date: 2024-11-16
 id: blog0340
 tag: spring-boot, aws, lamdba
 toc: true
-intro: "Record miscellaneous detail of transitioning into Springboot as a node.js developer."
+intro: "Record miscellaneous detail of transitioning into Spring Boot as a node.js developer."
 ---

 <style>